top of page

 peers and are not fully proficient."

 There are no more fluent speakers on the Nez Perce reservation.
-So, how can we show of our culture and language proudly when no one is speaking it and truly living it?
+So, how can we show off our culture and language proudly when no one is speaking it and truly living it?

 "Not to be associated with the foolish ones, to live in the company of wise people, that honor those, who are worthy of honoring.
 This is the greatest happiness."
 Thích Nhât Hanh